-- A. Any person or entity who violates any provision of this chapter shall be punished by a fine not exceeding \$1,000 or by imprisonment in a place provided by the municipality for the detention of prisoners not exceeding 90 days or by a period of community service not exceeding 90 days.
+A. Any person or entity who violates any provision of this chapter shall be punished by a fine not exceeding \$1,000 or by imprisonment in a place provided by the municipality for the detention of prisoners not exceeding 90 days or by a period of community service not exceeding 90 days.
 Any person who is convicted of violating this chapter within one year of the date of a previous conviction of the same ordinance, and who was fined for a previous violation or was sentenced to a term in jail or to community service, shall be fined by the court to an additional fine or jail sentence or community service as a repeat defender.
-The additional penalty shall not be less than \$100 and shall not exceed the sum of \$1,000 or imprisonment for a term not to exceed 90 days. - B. In the event a person cannot pay the fine, the court may provide, in default of the payment of the fine, imprisonment in the County Jail for a term not to exceed 90 days.
+The additional penalty shall not be less than \$100 and shall not exceed the sum of \$1,000 or imprisonment for a term not to exceed 90 days or the person may be required to perform community service for a term not to exceed 90 days.

+B. In the event a person cannot pay the fine, the court may provide, in default of the payment of the fine, imprisonment in the County Jail for a term not to exceed 90 days.
 The person may be required to perform 90 days of community service.
 All penalties for a violation of this chapter shall be in accordance with N.J.S.A.
 40:49-5, and the Code of the Village of Ridgefield Park.
 In addition to the foregoing penalties, the municipality may enforce this chapter as for any violation of ordinance in accordance with N.J.S.A.
 40:55D-18, which action shall be in the Superior Court of the State of New Jersey.
 Each day a provision of this chapter is violated shall constitute a separate and distinct violation.